On the 125th anniversary of Wilhelm Kempff’s birth, I offer a very brief selection of some recordings made throughout his long career.

 Kempff gave his first major recital in 1917 and his final recital in 1981 (he died in 1991 at the age of 95), meaning that his career spanned nearly 65 years.
 Given the evolution of recording technology in this period went from acoustical (horn-amplified) 78rpm discs through to stereo LPs, it is little wonder that many of the artists first performances would be overlooked in favour of his later recordings.
 Nevertheless, it is always interesting to hear artists in their youth (and in later years, for different reasons) – and that is certainly the case with Kempff.

-It is only recently that I came across this acoustical recording of Kempff playing the Schumann Toccata, a disc for the Polydor label that I’ve never seen reissued.
+It is only recently that I came across this acoustical recording of Kempff playing the Schumann Toccata, a disc for the Polydor label that I’d never seen reissued until Marston put out Kempff’s complete acoustical recordings in 2021 (link here).
 We find him playing here with wonderful clarity and dexterity, great rhythmic vitality, and clearly voiced melodic lines, as well as with more abandon than was often heard in later years.

 Given that Kempff recorded the complete Beethoven Sonatas twice, in mono between 1951 and 1956 and again in stereo in 1964-65.
 It’s worth noting that he was in his 50s and 60s at the time, so his playing would naturally be very different than when he was in his 20s, which makes his earlier performances fascinating to hear.
-While the APR label has done a wonderful job in reissuing a number of his earlier accounts of Beethoven Sonatas and Concertos (highly recommended releases, as always with that label), the acoustic recording of the Appassionata Sonata below – another Polydor recording, ca.1924-25 – has never been reissued.
+While the APR label has done a wonderful job in reissuing a number of his earlier accounts of Beethoven Sonatas and Concertos (highly recommended releases, as always with that label – click here), the acoustic recording of the Appassionata Sonata below – another Polydor recording, ca.1924-25 – was also never reissued (to my knowledge) until Marston put out their set in 2021, after this tribute page was first published (click here).

 Another marvellous early recording, this time benefitting from amplified microphone technology (aka ‘electrical recording’), is this stunning 1935 reading of the Schubert-Liszt “Horch, horch, die Lerch” (“Hark, Hark, the Lark”), which captures his tonal colours and deft articulation to perfection: